lkytal/novo_server/views/index.md

 # PepNet

+The state of the art Deep CNN neural network for *de novo* sequencing of tandem mass spectra, currently works on unmodified HCD spectra of charges 1+ to 4+.

 __Also, Visit [https://www.predfull.com/](https://www.predfull.com/) to check our previous project on full spectrum prediction__

-The first model for predicting complete tandem mass spectra from peptides sequences, using a deep CNN neural network trained on over 2 million experimental spectra.

 ## Update History